lingasc/icebreaker-generator-thanks/README.md

 - Easy one-click icebreaker copy-paste
 - Interface translated into English, French, and Japanese

-This static version on GitHub Pages does allow some customizable coffee mug customization and dark mode toggle.
+This static version on GitHub Pages allows for dark mode toggle and limited coffee mug customization.

 ### Best for:
 Remote team building.